omerbsezer/Fast-Docker/DockerTransferringContent.md

 ```

 ### Copying content from existed Docker Volume object to host PC
-- Create a temporary container which is binded to volume
+- Create a temporary container that is connected to the volume
 - Copy the content from container to host PC

 ```